 I confess that English literature was not my favorite subject in college.
 But one quote from William Shakespeare has always stuck with me.
 In Timon of Athens, Act I, scene I, he wrote, “‘Tis not enough to help the feeble up, but to support them after.”
 A simple explanation is this: making a one-time donation to charity is to

 Before we get to today’s topic, here’s a shout-out and a big thank you to David Max, a reader of this publication – and of my column, obviously – who has a sharp eye.
 In last month’s column on IT careers, I discussed the alarmingly increasing rate of layoffs in the IT sector, offering data and citing my source.
 Problem

-In a previous series, I laid out a five-step productivity process for leaders, which I then turned into a productivity blueprint” (see my bio for how to access.)
-This post goes deeper on the second of the five steps, sharing for maximal productivity.
-The fifth and final piece of the second productivity step—“share it”—is to
+In a previous series, I laid out a five-step productivity process for leaders, which I then turned into a productivity blueprint and subsequently into a book.
+(See my bio for how to access it.)
+This post dives deeper into the third of the five steps, doing tasks for maximal productivity.

 It was only a decade ago when we were all excited about the rare convergence of the holidays of Chanukah and Thanksgiving, which many referred to as “Thanksgivukkah.”
 According to Wikipedia, the term “Thanksgivukkah” was trademarked by Dana Gitell, a Boston-area resident along with her sister-in-law, Deborah Gitell.
 This weekend we

 Investing can feel like a bit of a mystery—I find this to be ironically true in today’s age of information.

 In the past, accessing information about investing wasn’t easy because it wasn’t readily available.
 In the early 90s when I first started learning about investing at the age of 10, there